pipshunter360/solrouter-private-agent/README.md

 2. Regulatory Uncertainty
 3. Platform and Counterparty Risk

-Portfolio Risk Analyzer — Private and Encrypted Analyzing your DeFi positions privately...
+Portfolio Risk Analyzer Private and Encrypted Analyzing your DeFi positions privately...
 Your holdings are encrypted before leaving your device.

-[Risk Analysis — SOL on Marinade Finance]
+[Risk Analysis SOL on Marinade Finance]
 Query: Analyze the risk of holding 10 SOL in Marinade Finance...
-Encrypting prompt client-side...
+Encrypting prompt client side...
 Response received!
 Encrypted: true